 With the current pandemic, lots of individuals are having to start their new job from home.
 So flexible working and remote options are becoming an increasingly popular demand.
 After spending a lot of the last year working from home, researching what options are best and asking the tech community here are elements you should consider when working from home.

-First you have to start at where you are going to be situated - your desk.
-If you are working from home for the foreseeable or flexible working post-COVID a, office space is essential.
-A desk is a desk, you can spend as much or little as you like this won’t particularly increase or decrease productivity.
+First, you have to start at where you are going to be situated - your desk.
+If you are working from home for the foreseeable or flexible working post-COVID, office space is essential.
+In its simplest sense, a coworking office space is an environment that's designed to accommodate people from different companies who come to do work.
+A desk is a desk, you can spend as much or as little as you like this won’t particularly increase or decrease productivity.
 However, you may not want to sit all day so an alternative is a standing desk that adjusts to your height and desires.
-Studies have shown that standing during working can improve your health and wellbeing as you have more energy, better circulation, improve muscles and even burn calories (who would have thought it!).
-Check out Amazon for some great options.
+Studies have shown that standing while working can improve your health and wellbeing as you have more energy, better circulation, improve muscles and even burn calories (who would have thought it!).
+Check out Amazon for some great desk options.

-In the workplace you will usually be provided with monitors so that you have multiple screens to work on.
+In the workplace, you will usually be provided with monitors so that you have multiple screens to work on.
 This is also an essential when working from home so that you are as productive as you would be in the office.
 However, everything does come at a cost (you may be fortunate to receive a budget from your company) so depending on what you are looking for you should do your research.
-Amazon supplies a vast array of monitors at affordable prices, or if you are looking for the best of the best click here.
+Amazon supplies a vast array of monitors at affordable prices.

 The world is your oyster when deciding what to listen to when working from home.
-Go to your top selected songs on your Spotify, delve into an interesting podcast or nothing if you need to concentrate.
-You may have housemates who have also had to adapt and work from home, so noise cancelling headphones may be your answer.
+Go to your top selected songs on your Spotify, and delve into an interesting podcast or nothing if you need to concentrate.
+You may have housemates who have also had to adapt and work from home, so noise-cancelling headphones may be your answer.

 Afraid you might catch your housemate in the background also working from home?
 Have some clutter in the background?
 We have the ultimate hack!
 Here is a selection of some of the best zoom backgrounds.
 Including cool bedrooms, light and spacious living rooms or a bookshelf - it’s up to you!